1981 Galician regional election: Government formation

-Under Article 15 of the Statute, investiture processes to elect the president of the Regional Government of Galicia required of an absolute majority—more than half the votes cast—to be obtained in the first ballot.
-If unsuccessful, a new ballot would be held 24 hours later requiring only of a simple majority—more affirmative than negative votes—to succeed.
-If the proposed candidate was not elected, successive proposals were to be transacted under the same procedure.

 After the election, AP sought an agreement with UCD and the implementation of their "natural majority" policy, under which the understanding of the right-of-centre political parties in Spain would lead to their eventual merging.
 UCD leaders were split on whether accepting AP's offer of forming a full coalition government, limiting themselves to granting external support to a minority AP cabinet from or not supporting AP at all over fears that such a pact would "denature" UCD's centrist appeal and push it to the right.
 Any government agreement between UCD or AP with the PSOE was discarded after the Socialists discarded themselves such possibility, while the post-election crisis within UCD delayed the start of formal negotiations well into November.
 The date of the regional Parliament's constitution was set for 19 December by the regional UCD government almost one month after the election, a move which received criticism from other political parties which considered it an improvisation, but which allowed AP enough time to organize the future government's composition.

 AP and UCD formally agreed to have former UCD's regional president Antonio Rosón elected as the Parliament's new speaker, who was elected to the post with the support of 50 out of 71 votes.
-Both parties reached an investiture agreement to elect AP candidate Gerardo Fernández Albor, who was voted into office on 8 January 1982, and sworn in on 21 January at the helm of a minority cabinet.
+Both parties reached an investiture agreement to elect AP candidate Gerardo Fernández Albor, who was voted into the office of President of Galicia's Regional Government on 8 January 1982, and sworn in on 21 January at the helm of a minority cabinet.